jqphu/blog/data/blog/consistency-vs-intensity.md

 immediately at the spark into a noting tool like Notion.
 You need to make this process seamless so your ideas don't escape.
 Then in your next intense block focus on it there.

-## Schedule Time Not Work for Intensity.
+## Schedule Time Not Work

 Getting into a state of flow is incredibly dynamic.
 You want to work on what you think is the most exciting and inspiring.

 Using this, I do not schedule what work I will do in my deep work / intense blocks.
 I simply block out the time and what I do is left open.
-This allows the flexibility to work on what has most recently inspired your or what is the most pressing.
-This increases the likely hood of getting into a state of flow and intense work.
+This allows the flexibility to work on what has most recently inspired you or what is the most pressing.
+This increases the likelihood of getting into a state of flow and intense work.

 Furthermore, by scheduling time I know I won't have back-to-back intense blocks which may overwhelm